Detect

 -

-The company has attempted fraud before, or is connected to companies known for fraud attempts.
-The company is using falsified signatures.
-The company is using information such as bank accounts or addresses that are previously known for suspicious/ fraud contexts.
-The company board members or directors are connected to other companies previously known for suspicious/ fraud contexts.
+Known from earlier fraud attempts — The company has attempted fraud before, or is connected to companies known for fraud attempts.
+This includes the use of falsified signatures, bank accounts or addresses previously known in suspicious contexts, or board members connected to other companies with a history of suspicious activity.

 -

-The company has been on the media or is otherwise known for suspicious behaviour and activities.
-The company has connections to companies or individuals that have been on the media or are otherwise known for suspicious behaviour and activities.
+Known from earlier suspicious activities — The company has been in the media or is otherwise known for suspicious behaviour.
+This also applies if the company has connections to other companies or individuals known for suspicious activities.